kanidm/kanidm/kanidm_book/src/administrivia.md

 > the domain name unless REQUIRED and have a plan on how to manage these issues.

 > **WARNING:** This operation can take an extensive amount of time as ALL accounts and groups
-> in the domain MUST have their SPN's regenerated.
-This WILL also cause a large delay in
+> in the domain MUST have their Service Principal Names (SPNs) regenerated.
+This WILL also cause
-> replication once the system is restarted.
+> a large delay in replication once the system is restarted.

-You should take a backup before proceeding with this operation.
+You should make a backup before proceeding with this operation.

 When you have a created a migration plan and strategy on handling the invalidation of webauthn, you can then rename the domain.